Pension Rose Des Iles

 Is Pension Rose Des Iles worth booking in Maupiti?

 If you are looking for an authentic, small-scale guesthouse experience on one of French Polynesia's least-visited islands, Pension Rose Des Iles is worth serious consideration.
-Maupiti itself is the deciding factor: this is not Bora Bora, and it is not trying to be.
-The island has no large resorts, no crowds, and no airport shuttle queues.
+Maupiti itself is the deciding factor: this is not Bora Bora, it is not trying to be.
+The island has no large resorts, no crowds, no airport shuttle queues.
 Pension Rose Des Iles sits within that context as a locally run pension, which means the experience is intimate by design, not by accident.

 On the suite-versus-standard question: as a pension-style property, Pension Rose Des Iles is unlikely to offer the kind of category upgrade decision you would face at a resort.
 The value here is in the setting and access to Maupiti's lagoon, not in room tiers.
 If suite-level space, private plunge pools, or overwater bungalows are your priority, you will need to look at Bora Bora alternatives, see our notes in the comparison section below.